 Her range of experience includes authentication and valuation of pre-owned luxury goods and trend forecasting of vintage.
 Roski’s favorite designers are Alexander McQueen, Azzedine Alaia, Jil Sander, Miuccia Prada and Phoebe Philo.
 Her fascination for designers from London such as Christopher Kane, Ashley Williams and Marques Almeida started when living and working in London, UK.

-Yard is the art director of DKM.
+Yard is the creative director of DKM.
 She uses her many skills in branding, concept creation, art direction & photography for the visual storytelling of DKM.
-Her passion in photography ranges from portraiture to visual storytelling.
 Besides the focus on the art direction, she sets the tone for the menswear collection of DKM.
 She is especially drawn to menswear, artisanal and utilitarian aesthetics.
 Her favorite designer brands are Margiela, Rick Owens, Jil Sander, Lemaire and Dries van Noten.
 Her interest in artisanal fashion started with the purchase of a coat by Boris Bidjan Saberi.

 In June 2020 DKM stated the following concerning the Black Lives Matter Movement.

 “We needed the time to reflect, process and take actions.